-Bri-Chem's main business activity is in the wholesale distribution of drilling fluid products to the oil and gas industry in the WCSB.
-Bri-Chem sells over 350 different products in a wide variety of weights and clays, lost circulation materials, chemicals and oil mud products to mud engineering companies who sell directly to drilling firms engaged by the oil and gas companies.
-Much of Bri-Chem's success is attributed to its comprehensive network of 16 strategically placed and fully stocked warehouses throughout Alberta, Saskatchewan and British Columbia as mud engineering companies and drilling companies prefer to use one supplier of drilling fluids for all of their widely dispersed drilling rig locations.
+Bri-Chem's main business activity is in the wholesale distribution of drilling fluid products to the oil and gas industry in North America.
+Bri-Chem supplies, blends and packages drilling fluid products in a wide variety of weights and clays, lost circulation materials, chemicals and oil mud products to mud engineering companies who sell directly to drilling firms engaged by the oil and gas companies.
+Much of Bri-Chem's success is attributed to its comprehensive network of 29 strategically placed and fully stocked warehouses throughout North America as mud engineering companies and drilling companies prefer to use one supplier of drilling fluids for all of their widely dispersed drilling rig locations.
 The WCSB drilling fluid supply business experiences some seasonality with the spring (April and May) generally being the slowest period, as customers in the natural resource sectors experience a slowdown in their activity.
 The peak season is in the late fall (October and November) and winter (January and February) when customers are not constrained by weather conditions to perform their activities.
+The US drilling fluids market is larger than the Canadian market and it does not experience the seasonal slowdown compared to Canada which allows demand for fluids to be more consistent throughout all quarters of the year.